nachocaru/xaprb.com/content/blog/2005-09-28-grouping-data-with-catch-all-ranks.md

 ---
 title: How to group data in SQL with a catch-all bucket
-author: Baron Schwartz
-excerpt: "<p>In this article I'll show you how to group data into defined buckets, putting everything that doesn't fit into the defined buckets into a catch-all bucket.</p>"
-layout: post
 permalink: /2005/09/28/grouping-data-with-catch-all-ranks/
 ---
 In this article I'll show you how to group data into defined buckets, putting everything that doesn't fit into the defined buckets into a catch-all bucket.